A Sound Type System for Secure Currency Flow: Introduction

 \section{Introduction}

 The classic notion of noninterference \cite{goguen_mesegier1982security_policies} is a well-known concept that has been applied in a variety of settings to characterise both integrity and secrecy in programming.
-In particular, this property has been defined by Volpano et al.\@ \cite{volpano2000secure_flow_typesystem} in terms of a lattice model of security levels (e.g.\@ `High' and `Low', or `Trusted' and `Untrusted'); the key point being that information must not flow from a higher to a lower level.
+In particular, this property has been defined in \cite{volpano2000secure_flow_typesystem} by Volpano, Smith and Irvine in terms of a lattice model of security levels (e.g.\@ `High' and `Low', or `Trusted' and `Untrusted'); the key point is that information must {\em not} flow from a higher to a lower security level.
 Thus, the lower levels are unaffected by the higher ones, and, conversely, the higher levels are `noninterfering' with the lower ones.

 Ensuring noninterference seems particularly relevant in a setting where not only information, but also \emph{currency}, flows between programs.
-This is a core feature of \emph{smart contracts}, which are programs that run atop a blockchain and are used to manage financial assets of users, codify transactions, and implement custom tokens; see e.g.\@ \cite{seijas2016scripting_smart_contracts} for an overview of the architecture.
-The code of a smart contract resides on the blockchain itself, and is therefore both immutable and publicly visible.
+This is a core feature of \emph{smart contracts}, which are programs that run on top of a blockchain and are used to manage financial assets of users, codify transactions, and implement custom tokens; see e.g.\@ \cite{seijas2016scripting_smart_contracts} for an overview of the architecture.
+The code of a smart contract resides on the blockchain itself and is therefore both immutable and publicly visible.
 This is one of the important ways in which the `smart-contract programming paradigm' differs from conventional programming languages.

 Public visibility means that \emph{vulnerabilities} in the code can be found and exploited by a malicious user.
 Moreover, if a vulnerability is discovered, immutability prevents the contract creator from correcting the error.
 Thus, it is obviously desirable to ensure that a smart contract is safe and correct \emph{before} it is deployed onto the blockchain.